 Login to access tools for note-taking, outlining, and citation making.
 We now use Google SSO (single sign on).
 Use your FCPS email address to log in to your account via Google Sign In.

-Night Final Project: Narrative Story-telling Project Description - This is your guide to what goes into the project.
+This is your guide to what goes into the project.
 Follow it closely to ensure you include all requirements in your final project.
-You may also use the NoodleTools link in this guide to take notes, generate in-text citations, and create a list of your sources cited in MLA style.
+You may also use the NoodleTools link in this guide to take notes and create a list of your sources cited in MLA style.
 Please use NoodleTools to properly cite all images, database articles, websites, personal interviews, etc. Essentially, anything that is not your own words, thoughts or work must be cited.

 How to Avoid Plagiarism LibGuide